anoadragon453/busty/README.md

 ### Installing the development dependencies

-Some extra python modules are necessary when developing for Busty.
+Some extra Python modules are necessary when developing for Busty.
 These are contained in the `dev-requirements.txt` file.
 To install them, run:

 ```shell